 The Injury Compensation Committee focuses on all aspects of personal injuries law, its development and amendment, plus the impact of change on the profession and the public.

-Compulsory third party reforms commencing 1 December 2017
+Compulsory third party reforms which commenced on 1 December 2017

-The Motor Accident Injuries Act 2017, the Motor Accident Injuries Amendment Regulation 2017 and the Motor Accident Guidelines come into force on 1 December and introduce a new compulsory third party scheme in NSW.
-The scheme replaces the one currently in existence under the Motor Accidents Compensation Act 1999 for accidents that occur after commencement.
+The Motor Accident Injuries Act 2017 came into force on 1 December 2017 and introduced a new compulsory third party scheme in NSW.
+The scheme replaced the Motor Accidents Compensation Act 1999 scheme for accidents that occurred after commencement.